 The biggest Global Game Jam site in the United States returns!

 Join Playcrafting and Microsoft for a weekend of game-making plus free talks and workshops, refreshments and prizes!
 Stay tuned to this page as we confirm speakers, workshops and prizes in the coming weeks.
-Our 2017 site was the biggest in the United States and the 3rd largest in the world with almost 500 jammers and 1200 attendees.
-Be a part of the magic in 2018, live all weekend from Times Square!
+Our 2019 site was the biggest in the United States and the 2nd largest in the world with over 500 jammers and 1200 attendees.
+Be a part of the magic in 2020, live all weekend from Times Square!

-What started in 2016 grew to an epic scale in January of 2017 with our massive site in partnership with Microsoft.
+What started in 2016 grew to an epic scale by 2019 with our massive site in partnership with Microsoft.
 The result?
-Over 1,200 attendees and almost 500 official jammers – student and professional, young and old, newbie and veteran – joined us for a full weekend making over 70 games with free onsite workshops, refreshments and an epic expo and demo showcase with judges and prizes that had folks cheering all Sunday long.
-We’re so excited to grow and evolve this one-of-a-kind weekend for our community in 2018.
+Over 1,200 attendees and 500 official jammers – student and professional, young and old, newbie and veteran – joined us for a full weekend making over 80 games with free onsite workshops, refreshments and an epic expo and demo showcase with judges and prizes that had folks cheering all Sunday long.
+We’re so excited to grow and evolve this one-of-a-kind weekend for our community in 2020.

-Each participant will need to register both on Eventbrite and on the GGJ site.
+Each participant will need to register on the GGJ site with their full name.
 All projects must be submitted to the website in order to be considered for prizes.
-Entry to this event is free, but you are required to RSVP online in order to gain access to the event.
+Entry to this event is free, but you are required to RSVP on the GGJ site with your full name in order to gain access to the event.

 This is an inclusive site – people of all ages and backgrounds are welcome to join.
 Children should be accompanied by a parent or guardian.
 You do not need to be an active game developer to participate.
 Many game developers will be in attendance, though, too!

 All games will have the same theme, which will be announced at our kickoff on Friday night.
 If you have more questions about how the Global Game Jam works, visit globalgamejam.org.
-We will provide free meals and workshops throughout the weekend and will also have designated quiet zones for teams needing the space to concentrate.
+We will provide free workshops throughout the weekend.
+We will also have designated quiet zones for teams that need the space to concentrate.

 In the interest of fostering an inclusive and safe environment at all of our events, our Code of Conduct will be enforced.